Skip to main content

 All international transcripts or credentials are subject to an international transcript and/or credential evaluation.

-As part of the application process, all applicants must work directly with the College of Interdisciplinary Studies to design a program schedule which identifies courses to be taken as part of the program.
-The process of developing such an individualized schedule takes approximately one month; an application is not considered complete until it contains a schedule that has been endorsed by the applicant and the College of Interdisciplinary Studies.
+Applicants must work directly with the College of Interdisciplinary Studies to design a program schedule that includes courses to be taken as part of the program.
+The development time for an individualized program schedule can vary, however, applicants can expect it will take approximately one month.
+An application is not considered complete and will not be assessed until it contains a program schedule endorsed by the applicant and the College of Interdisciplinary Studies.
+Applicants will need to submit their endorsed program schedule as part of their application.

 Additional requirements for flexible admission